Spiritual Benefits of Regular Salah in Mazar E Sharif

 Complete your prayer preparation by checking both timings and direction.
 Visit our Qibla guide for Mazar E Sharif to ensure you're always facing the Kaaba during Salah.

-Using Umm Al-Qura University, Makkah calculation, Isha in Mazar E Sharif begins when the red twilight fades from the sky.
-This 4-rakat prayer completes the daily prayer cycle.
+Isha prayer time in Mazar E Sharif begins after the red twilight disappears from the sky.
+It is the fifth and final obligatory prayer.